Charlotte and Templeton both decide to come with Wilbur to the fair.

 Cow: Nearly made me gag, the stink of it, especially that deviled egg.

 Cow: You'd better hurry up, rat.
-They're gonna leave you!
+They're going to leave you!

 Templeton: Wait for me!